 Fetal activity can be noted sonographically as early as the first trimester and includes a wide range of movements of the trunk (eg, bending, startle, hiccup, breathing, rotation), limbs (eg, stretch, hand to face, opening and closing of hands), and face and head (eg, head rotation, suck, yawn, tongue protrusion).
 When correlated sonographically, one study found about 50 percent of isolated limb movements were perceived by the mother, whereas 80 percent of movements involving both the trunk and limb were perceived .
 In a literature review, mothers perceived 33 to 88 percent of ultrasonographically visualized fetal movements .

-The perceived frequency of fetal movement during fetal wakefulness in normal pregnancy is constant throughout the third trimester, although the quality of perceived movements changes.
-Reports of reduced activity towards term are either based upon data from high-risk pregnancies or due to counting at specific hours, and thus biased toward fetal quiet cycles, which become longer with advancing gestation .
+The perceived frequency of fetal movement in normal pregnancy is constant throughout the third trimester , although the quality of perceived movements changes.
+Reports of reduced activity towards term are either based upon data from high-risk pregnancies, where reduced activity may not be normal, or due to counting during fetal quiet cycles, which become longer with advancing gestation.
 Fetal movement increases throughout day, with peak activity late at night .

 DECREASED FETAL MOVEMENT (DFM)